An Introduction to Taoist Alchemy

 Qing-dynasty manuscript copy of an earlier text

-Chinese alchemy is based on doctrinal principles, first expounded in the founding texts of Taoism, concerning the relation between the Dao and the "ten thousand things" (wanwu), or the Absolute and the relative.
+Chinese alchemy is based on doctrinal principles, first expounded in the founding texts of Taoism, concerning the relation between the Dao and the "ten thousand things" (wanwu).
 Its teachings and practices focus on the idea of the Elixir, usually called Golden Elixir (jindan), Reverted Elixir (huandan), or simply Medicine (yao).
 The root-meaning of the term dan (elixir) is "essence"; it connotes the reality, principle, or true nature of an entity, or its most basic and significant element or property.
 Alchemy intends to illustrate the nature of this authentic principle, and to explain its relation to change and multiplicity.

 In the practices, compounding the Elixir has two primary meanings.
 In the first meaning, the Elixir is obtained by heating its ingredients in a crucible.
 This practice, as well as the branch of alchemy that is associated with it, is known as Waidan, or External Alchemy (lit., "external elixir").
 In the second sense, the ingredients of the Elixir are the primary components of the cosmos and the human being, and the whole process takes place within the person.
 This second form of practice, as well as the corresponding branch of the alchemical tradition, is known as Neidan, or Internal Alchemy (lit., "internal elixir").